ACCRINGTON BENJAMIN HARGREAVES CE (VA) PRIMARY SCHOOL

 Special Educational Needs and Disabilities Policy

 We, at Benjamin Hargreaves, strive for excellence and enjoyment in education by providing a safe, secure, caring family environment, where all are valued and respected as individuals.
-We will enable our pupils to reach their full potential, whilst growing in their love and understanding of the Christian faith.
+We will endeavour to enable our pupils to reach their full potential, whilst growing in their love and understanding of the Christian faith.

 OVERVIEW - Identification, Assessment and Provision